-The road to Anogi village, in the northern part of the island, is an excellent location where the view of Ithaca is unique, as we have a panoramic view of the east side of Molos gulf.
-The gulf divides Ithaca into two parts.
+On the road to Anogi village in Northern Ithaca, there is an excellent spot with a unique view towards the southern part of the island and the eastern side of Molos gulf, which divides Ithaca in two parts.
 Looking in a SW-NE direction one can observe the bay of Dexa, Skinos and the port of Vathi, while at the same time we can see the beach Gidaki which is located east of the gulf.
 (Figure 1).

-It is also an equally excellent view point in which on one side we can see almost the entire southern part of the island and on the other the Kefalonia Island.
+It is also an equally excellent view point in which on one side we can see almost the entire southern part of the island and on the other the island of Kefalonia.

 The intense geomorphology of the Gulf of Molos is mainly due to the eustatic movements that took place during the Quaternary (the last 2.5 My).
 Specifically, during the Quaternary, successive alternations of cold and warm periods (glacial and interglacial periods respectively) are observed.
 During glacial periods a large amount of ocean water accumulates and binds in the form of ice on the land surface, causing the drop of the sea level (up to -140m).

 Very little is known on the biodiversity of the area.
-Regarding the fauna, the Ionian Wall Lizard (Podarcis ionicus), a Balkan endemic species, and the Kotschy’s Bent-toed Gecko (Mediodactylus kotschyi) have been recorded in the area.
+Regarding the fauna, the Ionian Wall Lizard (Podarcis ionicus), a Balkan endemic species, and the Kotschy’s Bent-toed Gecko (Mediodactylus kotschyi) have been recorded.